simard-landscape-lab/orinoco/README.md

 ![example](example.png)

-Notebooks:

-+ Examples:
+In our jupyter notebooks, we demontrate:

-	+ Using Stamen Terrain tiles and Google map tiles, create a simple water mask over the Wax Lake and Atachfalaya River Deltas
++ how to use Stamen Terrain tiles and Google map tiles, create a simple water mask over the Wax Lake and Atachfalaya River Deltas
-	+ Obtain the channel network and related products
++ how to obtain the channel network and related products with the software tools here
-	+ Compute the normalized entropy rate over the subnetwork related to the Wax Lake Outlet
++ how to compute the normalized entropy rate over the subnetwork related to the Wax Lake Outlet

-+ Validation with GRWL:
-	+ Compare the widths from GRWL and orinoco over the Mackenzie Delta
-	+ Geographically inspect errors

-We generate the river network using scikit-fmm, skimage, networkx, geopandas, shapely, etc. See example in [notebooks](notebooks) to see how these products are generated.
++ how to recreate our validation using the Global River Widths from Landsat (GRWL) Database

 # Installation

-Both of these installations are based on python 3.7+ using anaconda and conda within a separate virtual environment.
+Both of these installations are based on python 3.7+ using anaconda and conda within a virtual environment.

 ## Generally